AdobeDocs/campaign-standard-learn.en/help/reporting/custom-profile-attributes-dynamic-reports.md

 ---
-title: Creating a report based custom profile attributes
+title: Creating a report-based custom profile attributes
 description: Learn how to create a report based on custom profile attributes.
 feature: Reporting
 kt: 1444